WGracewW/D.A.T.A-Project-/README.md

 - **Python 3.10+** (the codebase uses `str | None` style type hints)
 - **Ollama 0.30.9** — see setup below.
 This exact version matters.
+- **all-MiniLM-L6-v2** - This is the local embedding model, you should download this model from huggingface.
 - A CUDA-capable NVIDIA GPU is recommended but not required.

+### Local Embedding Model - all-MiniLM-L6-v2
+Visit the model on HuggingFace: https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2 You should navigate to 'Files and versions' and download the exact setup (folders included) for the all-MiniLM-L6-v2 as shown in the depot.
+After download, copy the entire folder contents to the folder named 'all-MiniLM-L6-v2' in the 'embeddings_local' folder, so that D.A.T.A can access it later on.

 ### Why Ollama 0.30.9 specifically